openshift-labs/cloud-native-guides/spring-boot.md

 inventory   inventory-{{COOLSTORE_PROJECT}}.roadshow.openshiftapps.com   inventory  8080            None
 ~~~

-Copy the route url for the Catalog service and verify the Catalog service works using 'curl':
+Copy the route url for the Catalog service and verify the Catalog service works using `curl`:

 > The route urls in your project would be different from the ones in this lab guide!
 Use the ones from yor project.